 Another thing I love about this easy risotto recipe is that you can easily make it vegetarian if you need a non-meat dish.
 We tend to entertain a lot during the holidays and having a vegetarian/vegan dish ensures everyone can enjoy dinner.

 I paired this acorn squash risotto dish with one of my favorite white wines by Gloria Ferrer.
 Their chardonnay is not only a beautiful pairing with this dish, but it worked perfectly as one of the ingredients as well :-).

 Named for José Ferrer’s wife, Gloria, the winery opened in 1986 in the breezy, now-famous region in southernmost Sonoma County.
 Gloria Ferrer Caves & Vineyards was the fulfillment of a longtime family dream: to make world-class méthode champenoise sparkling wines in an exceptional New World terroir.

-Are you ready to give this easy acorn squash risotto recipe a try?
+Are you ready to make this easy acorn squash risotto recipe?

 Step 1.
 Saute the vegetables you want to use.

 If you are using a vegetable that cooks quickly, saute that vegetable in a separate pan and add it back to the risotto when the rice is mostly cooked.
 Since acorn squash is pretty hard, I cook it ahead in the same pot.

 Step 2.
 Add the rice and a tablespoon of olive oil and stir the rice to coat it all.

 Step 3.
 Gradually add liquid (either chicken or vegetable broth).
 When that bit of liquid cooks down, add more, and so on until the rice is soft.

 That is it.
 From here add your vegetables if you cooked them separately.
 Halfway through the liquid/cooking process, you can add shrimp or other proteins if you want to use them.